urchymanny/airvend-ruby/README.md

 #### Instantiate Airvend object in sandbox with environment variable:

-to use the Airvend Gem, you need to instantiate the Airvend class with your credentials including your Username, Password & API Key.
+To use the Airvend Gem, you need to instantiate the Airvend class with your credentials including your Username, Password & API Key.
 Best practice requires you to add your credentials to your Environment Variables `AIRVEND_USERNAME`, `AIRVEND_PASSWORD` & `AIRVEND_API_KEY`.
 You can call the new method on the Airvend Class afterwards

 ```ruby
 airvend = Airvend.new